MystenLabs/kiosk-course/README.md

 ### 0. Introduction

-Getting acquainted with the basic contract for minting NFTs, _publish.sh_ and cli-ptbs.
+Getting acquainted with the basic contract for minting NFTs, _<span>publish.sh</span>_ and cli-ptbs.

 ### 1. Common use of kiosk for trading.